Harshvp412/Dummy-Webpage/README.md

 # Dummy-Webpage
-It is a dummy Webpage of E-cell IIT Madras
+It is a dummy Webpage of E-Summit,E-cell,IIT Madras.
+It has been created using HTML, CSS and JavaScript.